nivedha1/SmartWomenBackendNode/README.md

 # smartwomen

-# Backend for android app Smartwomnen in express
+# Backend for Smartwomnen in express

 ### Installing the application